 Economic Snapshot Asia

-According to preliminary data, inflation in ex-Japan Asia moderated in January, falling from 3.0% in January to 2.6%.
+According to preliminary data, inflation in ex-Japan Asia moderated in February, falling from 3.0% in January to 2.6%.
 The monthly moderation mainly reflects seasonal effects stemming from the Lunar New Year holidays and lower food prices in India.
-FocusEconomics Consensus Forecast panelists expect inflation in ex-Japan Asia to average 3.5% in 2014, which is unchanged from last month’s estimate.
+FocusEconomics Consensus Forecast panelists expect inflation in ex-Japan Asia to average 3.4% in 2014, which is down 0.1 percentage points from last month’s estimate.
 The panel also cut 0.1 percentage points to the 2015 inflation forecast and now it sees inflation at 3.5%.

 Asia - Economic Indicators